-- Receipt of direct personal financial benefit from a proposing organization. - Receipt of indirect personal financial benefit from a proposing organization or proposal being reviewed. - Serving as an employee or governing board member of a proposing organization whose proposal is being reviewed. - Serving with or without payment as a consultant to a proposer on the proposal being reviewed by LCCMR. - Having a family relationship with a proposer or a staff or board member of a proposing organization.
+- Receipt of direct personal financial benefit from a proposing or funded organization. - Receipt of indirect personal financial benefit from a proposing or funded organization or proposal that is being reviewed or has been funded. - Serving as an employee or governing board member of an organization whose proposal is being reviewed or has been funded. - Serving with or without payment as a consultant to a proposer on the proposal that is being reviewed by LCCMR or has been funded. - Having a family relationship with a proposer or a staff or board member of a proposing or funded organization.

-A conflict of interest must be identified before or during the initial proposal review process.
-The member must send a letter to the chair of the LCCMR addressed to the LCCMR office declaring the conflict of interest and stating if the conflict is due to a direct personal financial interest in an organization.
-Declaring a conflict of interest means that member may not advocate for or against the proposal or vote on the proposal.
+A conflict of interest must be declared as soon as it is identified by sending a letter to the chair of the LCCMR addressed to the LCCMR office.
+During the proposal review process, a member may declare a conflict of interest without submitting a letter if an alternative method is provided as part of that process.
+The declaration of the conflict of interest must also indicate if the conflict is due to a direct personal financial interest in an organization.
+Declaring a conflict of interest means that member may not advocate for or against the proposal or vote on the proposal or decisions related to the funded project.
 In addition, the member may not vote on a motion for a final recommendation if that motion relates to the organization in which the member has a direct personal financial interest.